Key Takeaways

 Dosage Notes

 200-400mg of elemental magnesium before bed.
-Start low to assess tolerance.
-Glycinate and threonate forms are preferred for sleep.
+Start on the low end and see how your stomach handles it.
+Glycinate and threonate are the best forms for sleep specifically.

 Side Effects